Dr Rosemary Stanton OAM

 Lose weight and save the planet – ask me how

-It can be difficult to convince many people need to change their eating and exercise habits..
+It can be difficult to convince many people that they need to change their eating and exercise habits.
 Could a new perspective on food provide a more effective motive?

 The diet that is better for the environment, with fewer processed packaged foods, less animal fat and more plant-based foods could also improve health and reduce risk of many health problems.